Tips to Find Defects in Any Application While Testing

 This mainly entails gaining in-depth knowledge of the feature being implemented.

-- Another excellent practice is to have meetings with the developers and discuss the technical aspects of the feature being implemented.
-Communication and more of it serves an invaluable medium to gain in-depth knowledge, a good foothold on the on not only the product/software that you’re part of but also consumers and cross products.
+• Another excellent practice is to have meetings with the developers and discuss the technical aspects of the feature being implemented.
+Communication and more of it serves as an invaluable medium to gain in-depth knowledge and a good foothold on not only the product/software that you’re part of but also consumers and cross products.

-- Also, understand how a customer would exploit that functionality.
-Remember you are an interface between your organization and the customers using the software, so you bear a huge responsibility for understanding the product not only from the technical perspective but also from the user perspective.
+• Also, understand how a customer would exploit that functionality.
+Remember that you are an interface between your organization and the customers using the software, so you bear a huge responsibility for understanding the product not only from the technical perspective but also from the user perspective.

-For Example, I had a similar experience when we were providing support for a networking concept which was an IEEE standard.
+For example, I had a similar experience when we were providing support for a networking concept that was an IEEE standard.
 I went to the IEEE website and searched for various articles related to it to gain a thorough understanding of the concept.

 This helped me catch defects that were completely out of the specified use cases by the development team but very valid in terms of the actual functionality specified by IEEE in a real-time scenario.